Jacques-Luc Barbier-Walbonne

-Jacques-Luc Barbier-Walbonne (1769 –1860), was a French historical and portrait painter.
+Jacques-Luc Barbier-Walbonne (1769 –1860) was a French historical and portrait painter.

-Life
+Early life

 Barbier-Walbonne was born at Nîmes in 1769.

+Career

 He was a pupil of Jacques-Louis David, and painted several subjects from Roman history, and others of a less heroic kind; also portraits of the distinguished generals of France.
 In the Gallery of Versailles are portraits, by him, of Moreau and Moncey.

 He was a soldier during the French Revolutionary period, and was shown wearing the uniform of a lieutenant in a regiment of hussars in a drawing by Jean-Baptiste Isabey.
 He worked as an assistant to François Gérard, and is said to have posed for the figure of Cupid in Gérard's Cupid and Psyche, shown at the Salon in 1798.

+Death

 He died at Passy in 1860.